Former ’60 Minutes’ Reporter Lara Logan Slaps $25 Million Defamation Lawsuit On New York Media

 “The plan for Logan’s return to ’60 Minutes’ was entirely and completely derailed after publication of the Hagan Hit Piece,” the suit claims.

-Hagan is now a writer for Vanity Fair and New York magazine has since been acquired by Vox Media.
+Hagan is now a writer for Vanity Fair, and New York magazine has since been acquired by Vox Media.

 Logan’s compensation was $2.15 million at the time the Hagan piece ran.
 Her next contract was reduced to $750,000 as only a part-time correspondent.